damusss/mili/guide/style.md

 ### Rich Text

 NOTE: Rich text is many times less performant than normal text, especially when the text changes or when the element resizes.
+Font direction is not supported with rich text.

 Rich text consists of a subset of html.
 The MILI rich text parser supports the following basic tags:
 - `<b> </b>`: Bold text